 For Sore Throats:

-One of the better known health benefits of honey is that it is able to help treat sore throats.
-Thanks to its antimicrobial properties, honey not only soothes throats but can also kill certain bacterium that causes the infection.
+One of the better-known health benefits of honey is that it is able to help treat sore throats.
+Thanks to its antimicrobial properties, honey not only soothes throats but can also kill the certain bacterium that causes the infection.
 Professional singers commonly use honey to soothe their throats before performances.
-The Chinese believe that excess "heatiness" in the body causes sore throat and taking honey drink can be helpful.
+The Chinese believe that excess "heatiness" in the body causes sore throat and taking a honey drink can be helpful.
 Directions:

 Take a spoonful of honey to soothe the inflammation or gargle with a mixture of two tablespoons of honey, four tablespoons of lemon juice, and a pinch of salt.